 Looking for a summary of the best VR FPS and shooter games available on Oculus Quest?
-We’ve got you covered — here’s our top five.
+We’ve got you covered — here’s our top 10.

-More than a year after launch, the Oculus Quest library is only growing larger and stronger by the day, with a few options available in most genres.
+The Oculus Quest library is only growing larger and stronger by the day with a few options available in most genres.
 For first-person shooter fans, we’ve put together this eclectic list of shooters available on Quest.
-Some of these games stay quite faithful to the traditional conventions of the genre, while others put a twist on the gamplay in fresh and exciting ways that feel particularly potent in VR.
+Some of these games stay quite faithful to the traditional conventions of the genre, while others put a twist on the gameplay in fresh and exciting ways that feel particularly potent in VR.

-Here’s our list of the five best FPS games available now on the Oculus Quest.
+Here’s our list of the 10 best FPS games available now on the Oculus Quest.

 Arizona Sunshine has been around in the VR world for quite some time now, originally launching for PC VR in 2017.
 The Oculus Quest version of the game launched last December, and as of April this year it has received all the same DLC and post-launch content as the PC VR version.
 Arizona Sunshine is exactly what it looks like on the box — a zombie shooter with a 4+ hour campaign and a wave-based horde mode to boot.
 Even better, both the campaign and the horde mode supports multiplayer, so you can jump in alone or with a friend who also has the game on Quest.

 If you’re looking for a solid zombie FPS on Quest, then Arizona Sunshine is your best bet.

 6. Robo Recall Unplugged